Guidance issued by the Welsh Ministers under regulation 16 of the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020.

 You should tell customers that their data may be passed to the NHS Wales Test, Trace, Protect service.
 This will only be in the event of a case, cluster or outbreak of coronavirus that is tracked back to your premises.
-If you have a database that holds contact details of regular customers, or if you already collect this information for ordinary business purposes, you will not necessarily have to contact each customer individually, although this will require separate notification.
-If someone refuses consent, and you are under a duty to collect those details, they should not be allowed on the premises.
+If you have a database that holds contact details of regular customers, or if you already collect this information for ordinary business purposes, you will not necessarily have to contact each customer individually, although this requires separate notification.

 Appropriate security measures must be in place to protect customer contact information - see ICO guidance.
 These measures will vary depending on how you choose to hold this information.
 They will differ according to whether you collect it in hard copy or electronically.
 Welsh Government would prefer that you take electronic measures.
 We understand that this will not be possible for all businesses.

 Individuals have a number of rights under the GDPR (see ICO guidance for more details).
 You must ensure that they can exercise these rights.

 More information on data protection and the coronavirus can be found on the ICO website.

 When should information be shared with the NHS Wales Test, Trace, Protect service?

 The service will ask for these records only where it is necessary.
 This will be because: